LGBT Understanding Promotion Act: Constitutional Democratic Party

 Katsuya Okada, secretary general of the CDP criticized the government coalition's revision, saying, "It is a major step backward from what was agreed upon in a bipartisan manner.
 We have received no explanation for this."

 Jun Azumi, chairman of the Diet task force of the CDP, said that the government coalition's revision was "vague and lame.
 It is a rare disgrace in the history of Japanese law."

 House of Councillors member Taiga Ishikawa, the first openly-gay member of the National Diet said he "felt a mixture of deep sadness, anger, and resentment," and furthered, "I want to support a bill that actually eliminates discrimination."

 The CDP submitted a motion of no confidence against the Kishida Cabinet on 16 June 2023, citing the LDP's revision of the original bipartisan bill as one of the reasons for the motion.
 The no-confidence motion was rejected following a majority vote.

 LGBT rights advocates

-The LGBT Law Federation [ja] issued a statement criticizing the bill, saying, "The content of the bill is the exact opposite of what we have been seeking, and its contents are such that it will force the parties concerned to live in even greater difficulty."
+The LGBT Law Federation issued a statement criticizing the bill, saying, "The content of the bill is the exact opposite of what we have been seeking, and its contents are such that it will force the parties concerned to live in even greater difficulty."

 On 14 June, several LGBT rights activists protested in front of the National Diet Building against the passage of the legislation, citing that the government coalition's revision would "do nothing but promote further discrimination against sexual minorities."